Ford Theatre (band)

 Ford Theatre was an American psychedelic rock band from Boston, Massachusetts, that were active between 1966 and 1971.
-Their sound was similar to other Boston-based psychedelic rock bands of the era, but more genuine.
+Their sound was similar to other Boston-based psychedelic rock bands of the era.

 History

 The band formed from the members of The Continentals (Jimmy Altieri, John Mazzarelli, Robert Tamagni, and Butch Webster), who then recruited Harry Palmer and Joe Scott.
 Although they existed during the period, the group disassociates itself with the Bosstown Sound.